Skip to content

 This is a single one-time treatment injected into the bloodstream (intravenously).
 A small flexible tube (cannula) is placed into a vein in the arm or leg using a needle.
 The needle is then removed leaving the cannula in place for the infusion.
 Sometimes, for safety reasons, two cannulas are inserted.
 It takes about 60 minutes to deliver the treatment.

-All children are treated with corticosteroids before and after the treatment, to reduce side effects.
-Corticosteroids are given for at least three months, usually by mouth.
-After that time, the treating doctor assesses when and how corticosteroids can be stopped.
+• To reduce side effects, corticosteroids are given before and after the treatment.
+This is for at least three months, usually by mouth.
+After that time, the treating doctor assesses when and how they can be stopped.
 It is not safe to suddenly stop steroids.

 Risdiplam